How to Build a 2D and 3D Aerial Multispectral Map?

 Why were traditional remote sensing methods limited in environmental analysis?

 Traditional remote sensing methods were limited by their spectral, spatial, and temporal resolution, along with a lack of dimensionality.
-These limitations restricted the depth and accuracy of environmental analyses, making it difficult to capture the nuanced details necessary for comprehensive studies.
+These limitations restricted the depth and accuracy of environmental analyses, making it difficult to capture the nuanced details necessary for comprehensive studies. beXStream cloud platform makes it easy for data acquisition and analysis.

 How do SfM and MVS methodologies improve the creation of 3D models?